triflicacid/cs-UglyLang/Doc/Types.md

 	- Property `.ValueType: TYPE` contains the type of the values (`a`).
 - `NAMESPACE`.
 Represents a collection of symbols.
 Primarily used when importing a file.
 	- It **cannot** be constructed.
-	- It contains symbols which can be accessed as properties (all of which are read-only).
+	- It contains symbols which can be accessed as properties.

 # User-Defined Types